-This Policy describes the practices followed by ClearEstate respecting the collection, processing and disclosure of personal information concerning ClearEstate’s customers and the estate managed by the executor.
+This Policy describes the practices followed by ClearEstate respecting the collection, processing and disclosure of personal information concerning ClearEstate’s clients and other users of the ClearEstate platform, such as authorized third-parties, like beneficiaries, accountants, attorneys.

-Our platform collects personal information directly from the executor or through ClearEstate services if the executor seeks administrative support from ClearEstate to manage the succession.
+Our platform collects personal information directly from the executor or through ClearEstate Services if the executor seeks administrative support from ClearEstate to plan or manage a succession.

 2b.
 To operate our website